bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:23:53

 Right.
-Yeah.
-Now, I mean, I definitely remember that it was at least one of the arguments or it was claimed that the discount also better aligned incentives.
+I definitely remember that it was at least one of the arguments or it was claimed that the discount also better aligned incentives.
 I guess I'm just a bit rusty on why that was exactly.

 Sjors Provoost: 00:24:06